01 of 04

-First, you thaw the octopus in the fridge for a day or so.
-Then bring a large pot of water to a rolling boil -- don't bother salting it because you will not be cooking the octopus in the water very long.
+First, thaw the octopus in the fridge for a day or so.
+Then bring a large pot of water to a rolling boil.
+Don't bother salting it because you will not be cooking the octopus in the water very long.

-Once the water is boiling hard, place the octopus in the kettle, cover and return to a boil.
-How long do you let the octopus cook?
+Once the water is boiling hard, place the octopus in the pot, cover, and return to a boil.
+The cooking time will vary depending on the size:

 Continue to 3 of 4 below.

-- For baby ones that can fit in your hand, only a minute or two.
+- For baby ones that can fit in your hand, cook for a minute or two.

-- For smaller ones about a foot long and weighing less than a half-pound, boil for 4-5 minutes.
+- For smaller ones about a foot long and weighing less than a half-pound, boil for 4 to 5 minutes.

-- For... large octopus like the one pictured, boil for a good 8-10 minutes.
+- For large octopus (around 5 pounds), boil for a good 8 to 10 minutes.

 03 of 04